Tejas911/pneumonia-detection/README.md

-# Implementation of Distributed Computing with Model Quantization for Pneumonia Image Detection
+# 🚀 Implementation of Distributed Computing with Model Quantization for Pneumonia Image Detection
 This project implements distributed computing and model quantization for pneumonia image detection.
 A dataset is split into four subsets, each training a separate Xception model.
 The models are merged using weighted averaging, prioritizing those with higher accuracy.
 The final ensemble is quantized to optimize performance for resource-limited environments, with the AUC ROC curve used to address any accuracy loss from quantization.

-## Key Features
+## ✨Key Features

 1. **Distributed Training for Scalability**
    The dataset is split into four subsets, enabling parallel training of Xception models.
 This leads to: